{{org_field_logo}}

 3. Legal and Regulatory Framework

-This policy aligns with the following legislation and guidelines:
+This policy aligns with the following legislation, regulations and national guidance (all as amended):

 - Autism Act 2009